Aircloak/aircloak/air/docs/content/sql/restrictions.md

 If any such modifications take place an appropriate notice will be displayed in the web interface.
 When using the API the notice will be included under the `info` key of the result.
 The notice will _not_ appear when using the PostgreSQL interface.

-The grids available depend on the type of the column that is being limited by the range.
-For numerical columns the grid sizes are
+The grid sizes available depend on the type of the column that is being limited by the range.
+For numerical columns the grid sizes are `[..., 0.1, 0.2, 0.5, 1, 2, 5, 10, ...]`.
+For date/time columns they are `[1, 2, 5, 10, 20, 50, ...]`
-`[..., 0.1, 0.2, 0.5, 1, 2, 5, 10, ...]`.
-For date/time columns they are `[1, 2, 5, ...]` years, `[1, 2, 6, 12]` months, `[1, 2, 5, ...]` days,
+years, `[1, 2, 6, 12]` months, `[1, 2, 5, 10, 20]` days, `[1, 2, 6, 12, 24]` hours, `[1, 2, 5, 15, 30, 60]` minutes, and
-`[1, 2, 6, 12, 24]` hours, `[1, 2, 5, 15, 30, 60]` minutes, and `[1, 2, 5, 15, 30, 60]` seconds.
+`[1, 2, 5, 15, 30, 60]` seconds.

-To arrive at the final range the system finds the smallest grid size that will contain the given range.
-Then it shifts the lower end of the range to be a multiple of half of the grid size.
-The upper end is just the lower end plus the grid size.
-In some cases halving the grid size is not allowed and the lower end needs to be a multiple of the whole grid size instead - for example it is not allowed to halve days in case the underlying data type is `date` and cannot represent such halving.
-See the examples below for details.
+The adjusted range will have the smallest size from the ones listed that can contain the full range provided in the query.
+Furthermore the starting point of the range will be changed so that it falls on a multiple of the adjusted range's size from a zero point.
+That zero point is the number 0 for numbers, midnight for times, and `1970-01-01 00:00` for dates and datetimes.

+To better fit the range provided in the query the range might also be shifted by half its size, however this will not happen in the following cases:

+- A range of 1 day on a date type - the underlying data type cannot represent such a shift
+- A range of 1 second on a time or datetime type - the underlying data type cannot represent such a shift
+- A range of 1 month - months have an irregular number of days and no clear "half-point"

 For best results design your queries so that they take this adjustment into account and mostly use ranges that are already adjusted.

 ```sql
 SELECT COUNT(*) FROM table WHERE column > 10 AND column < 20